Last updated: 19/02/2021

 You will be asked to provide certain information we need to process your booking, such as your contact details and the number of places you would like to book.

-You can cancel your booking and return to the main events page at any time by clicking the “cancel” button, or clear the form using the “clear form” button.
-To go back to a previous page, use the back button on your browser.
+You can cancel your booking and return to the main events page at any time using the back button on your browser.
 To edit your details just click on the text you wish to change and re-type it.
 Some information (marked ‘required’) is mandatory and must be completed so that we can process your booking.
 Other information you can decide whether or not to supply, such as your title, job title, fax and organisation.
 We would like this extra information to help us understand our audiences and improve our seminars, but we do not require it.

-You can book up to 10 places at once by selecting the number of places from the drop-down box.
-When you click the “next” button, you will then be asked to supply contact details of any other attendees.
+You can book places for additional attendees firstly by selecting ‘yes’ to ‘register additional attendees?’ then you will be asked to supply contact details of any other attendees.
 Please first draw their attention to our terms and make sure you have their permission before putting their details on the form.
 In particular, please draw their attention to paragraph 9 below (Our liability to you) and let them know that to opt-out of mailings they should email email@example.com or tell us on the feedback form at the seminar.

 (4) Wait for confirmation of your booking